milexm/Python/code/menus_creation/README.md

       ![menus creaton main menu](../../media/samples/menus_creation_main_menu.png)

-1. Instantiate the `BreadboardSubMenus` class.
-It contains the submenus and the logic to allow the user to select to desired sample.
+1. Instantiate the `SubMenus` class.
+It contains the submenus and the logic to allow the user to select the desired sample.

       ``` python